How Racism-Related Vigilance Affects Health In BIPOC Communities

 How racism-related vigilance affects health.

-Persistently elevated stress levels have been linked to numerous conditions, including heart disease, high blood pressure, and even diabetes.
+Persistently elevated stress levels have been linked to numerous conditions, including heart disease, high blood pressure1, and even diabetes2.
 The question is: Is racism-related vigilance a significant contributor to elevated stress levels, and if so, is it a separate risk factor?
 Recent research suggests what the Black, Indigenous, and People of Color (BIPOC) community could have already told us.
 The answer appears to be a resounding yes.

-A review published in 2009 looked at a total of 134 studies on the subject of perceived discrimination and health.
+A review published in 2009 looked at a total of 134 studies on the subject of perceived discrimination and health3.
 They concluded that heightened vigilance had a "significantly negative impact on physical and mental health."

 We know that chronic, uncontrolled, unpredictable stress negatively affects health.
 We have numerous studies pointing to the fact that the anticipation of stress can be just as detrimental to our well-being as the stressor itself.